 Injuries at UEFA EURO and LaLiga: differences between the tournament and a regular season

-We bring a study by Ekstrand and collaborators for UEFA EURO 2016 in which it summarizes the epidemiology of injuries in this competition and compares it with what happens in a season regular of LaLiga.
-For this reason, in the section of analysis of articles and studies, we bring today a current article, playing the quarterfinals of the UEFA EURO and with Spain classified.
+We are bringing a study by Ekstrand and collaborators for UEFA EURO 2016 in which it summarizes the epidemiology of injuries in this competition and compares it with what happens in a regular season of LaLiga.
+For this reason, in the section of analysis of articles and studies, we bring today a current article, playing the quarterfinals of the UEFA EURO 2020 and with Spain classified.

 UEFA EURO 2016: injury report